nut911/robot-selenium-download-pdf/README.md

 License
 -------

-selenium-grid-file-download-workaround is free and unencumbered public domain software.
+robot-selenium-download-pdf is free and unencumbered public domain software.
 For more information, see <http://unlicense.org/> or the accompanying UNLICENSE file.